msarawut/HCI/README.md

 It transformed the given semantic affinities of training data to a probability distribution and approximates it with another one in Hamming space, via minimizing their Kullback-Leibler divergence.
 SePH used any kind of predictive models such as linear ridge regression, logistic regression, or kernel logistic regression as hash functions to learn in each view for projecting the corresponding view-specific features into hash codes.
 (Z. Lin, G. Ding, J. Han, J. Wang, Cross-view retrieval via probability-based semantics-preserving hashing, IEEE transactions on cybernetics.
 2017 Dec;47(12):4342-55.)

+### If you have any questions or found any problems, please don't hesitate to ask Sarawut Markchit smarkchit@gmail.com or Prof. Chih-Yi Chiu cychiu@mail.ncyu.edu.tw